EBIvariation/eva-sub-cli/docs/installation.md

 eva-sub-cli.py --help
 ````

+To upgrade to the newest version, run `conda update eva-sub-cli`.

 ## 2. From source using Docker

 Docker provides an easy way to run eva-sub-cli without installing dependencies separately.